The new tree you planted is counting on you for enough water, sunlight and nutrients – and it needs a few other elements to succeed, too.

 - Tall, top-heavy trees with no lower branches.

-- Young trees if you live in a very windy area or if the soil is too wet or loose.
+- Young trees if you live in a very windy area or if the soil is usually wet, sandy or loose.

 If Your New Tree Needs Staking, Here’s How To Stake It For Support.

-Remove the nursery stakes, and find two or three stakes (wooden or metal).
-Place your hand on the trunk and see where it needs to be steadied.
-That’s how tall your stakes should be.
+- Remove the nursery stakes, and find two or three stakes (wooden or metal).
+Place your hand on the trunk and rock back and forth to see how sturdy the tree is in the ground.
+Check for prevailing wind direction and install stakes to secure against prevailing winds causing tree to lean.

-Place the two stakes opposite each other and about 1.5’ away from the trunk.
+- Place the two stakes opposite each other and at minimum 1.5’ away from the trunk.
 Use the third stake only if needed and put on an open side of the tree.

 How Long Should You Keep A Tree Staked?

-Generally, remove the stake the next growing season.
-If you add a stake in spring, remove in fall.
-If you stake in fall, remove in spring.
-Otherwise, the tree will depend on the stake and won’t stand on its own.
+Generally, remove the stakes the next growing season, only if the tree feels anchored.
+If you add stakes in spring, remove in fall, if anchored properly.
+If you stake in fall, remove in spring, if anchored properly.
+Otherwise, the tree will depend on the stakes and won’t stand on its own.